Hereward/kickstart-2018-blog/README.md

 * settings-development.json

 #### configurable settings:

-`enhancedAuth` - use these settings to enable/disable 2 factor authentication & change settings
+`adminEmail` - use the setting to sepcify the email address of 1 administrator `enhancedAuth` - use these settings to enable/disable 2 factor authentication & change settings
 * `active` - Determines whether the app runs with 2FA
 * `maxAttempts` - Maximum number of failed attempts allowed